peterbrittain/asciimatics/doc/source/widgets.rst

 Introduction
 ------------
-The asciimatics package provides a `widgets` sub-package that allows you to create interactive text user interfaces.
+Asciimatics provides a `widgets` sub-package that allows you to create interactive text user interfaces.
 At its heart, the logic is quite simple, reusing concepts from standard web and desktop GUI frameworks.